kili-technology/kili-python-sdk/docs/sdk/tutorials/finetuning_dinov2.md

     Device:  cuda:0

-We use a binary cross-entropy loss to train the model, with the Adam optimizer:
+We use a binary cross-entropy loss to train the model, with the Adam optimizer.

+The binary cross-entropy loss is a standard loss function for binary classification tasks.
+The loss is like the error between the predicted class and the ground truth class.
+The higher the loss, the worse the model is.

+To decrease the loss, we will use the Adam optimizer, which is a widely used optimizer for neural networks.
+It is a stochastic gradient descent method that computes adaptive learning rates for each parameter of the model.

 ```python